 “That means we will not compare ourselves with each other as if one of us were better and another worse.
 We have far more interesting things to do with our lives.
 Each of us is an original.”
 [Gal 5:26 The Message*]

 So am I backing down on what I posted?
 No. My goal was not to compare, but to challenge; to spur you on to do better.
 Find the best example you can, and beat it.

 *A note on translations: I have quoted three versions of the Bible in this post.
-I am not cherry picking translation, other than the Hebrew verse in that I remembered the phrase “spur one another on” and that is what Goggle brought up first.
+I am not cherry picking translation, other than the Hebrew verse bevcause I remembered the phrase “spur one another on” and NIV is what Goggle brought up first.
 I am clearly not a KJV only guy.
-My opinion is that the NKJV is an excellent version in that after much study I feel the Majority Text is the better Greek text.
+My opinion is the NKJV is an excellent version.
+Among other things, after much study I feel the Majority Text is the better Greek text.
 That said, I believe we cannot understand the Bible apart from the Holy Spirit, and I think He can and does use many versions to help show us truth.
 I’ve been doing my reading for the Bible study that Lori and I am doing together in The Message because the new way it puts things often helps me see something I missed before.
 However, I always then go to a version I find more accurate to see if what The Message says seem valid.
 Sometimes I even end up in the Greek.
-Galatians five certainly was a chapter that had me checking other sources!
+Galatians five certainly was a chapter that got me checking other sources!

 Help me, help yourself: I have been using LastPass password manager for more than a year.
 The free version rocks and I would be lost without it given how many passwords I have, and how many of them force me to change them from time to time.
 I recently downloaded the Android app for my phone, which is the premium version, costing $1 a month.
 Totally worth it, but if anyone signs up for LastPass with this link, we both get a month of the premium version free.